Vets-Who-Code/web-curriculum/README.md

 - Accessibility Standards
 - Accessibility Techniques

-## Week 6 UX and UX Toolchain
+### Week 6 UX and UX Toolchain
 - What is UX Design
 - UX Design Process
-- Learn UX Design Tools and toolchain
+- UX Design Tools and toolchain​
-​

 ## Phase II Javascript

-## Week 7 - JS I
+### Week 7 - JS I
 ​
-- Loading JS into a html document
+- Loading JS into a HTML document
 - Variables
 - Conditional
 - Loops
 - Arrays
 - Functions
-- CRUD
+- CRUD​

+### Week 8 - DOM Manipulation
 ​
-## Week 8 - DOM Manipulation
-​
 - Select elements
 - Add/remove elements
 - Update element attributes
-- Add event listeners
+- Add event listeners​

-​
-## Week 7 - JS II
+### Week 7 - JS II

 - Scope
 - Closures
 - Hoisting
-- higher order arrayfunctions (`map`, `filter`)
+- Higher-Order Array Functions (`map`, `filter`, `reduce`)
 - AJAX requests
-- Use Promises
+- Promises
 - Parse/stringify JSON data
-- Understand some `this` binding issues
+- Understand some of `this` binding issues
 - Create object constructor
+- REST APIs

-## Week 8 - JS III
+### Week 8 - JS III

-- Understand purpose for Babel
+Understand the purpose of Babel
 - `let` and `const`
 - Arrow functions
-- `async`/`await`
+- async/await
 - object destructuring​
 - Rest/Spread operators
-- `class`, `constructor`, method syntaxes
+- class, constructor, method syntaxes
-- `for...of` and `for...in` loops
+- for...of and for...in loops
 - optional chaining
 - Debug
 - Breakpoints
 - JS Testing
 - Nodejs

-# Phase III - React
+## Phase III - React
 ​​
-## Week 9 - React
+### Week 9 - React
 ​
 - React
-- Debugging
+- Debugging React
+- Jest

-## Week 10 - Next.js
+### Week 10 - Next.js

-- Understand the difference between SPA, and SSR vs SSG
+- Understand the difference between SPA, and SSR vs. SSG
 - `create-next-app` to generate and develop apps
 - CRUD
 - Navigation
 - Pre-rendering
--  `getStaticProps`
+- getStaticProps
-- `getServerSideProps`
+- getServerSideProps
-- _bonus_ Dynamic routes
+- _BONUS_ Dynamic routes
-- _bonus_  Static/dynamic API routes
+- _BONUS_ Static/Dynamic API routes​

+## Phase IV - Cloud and CI/CD
+### Week 11 - AWS I
 ​
-# Phase IV - Cloud and CI/CD
+- Understand the difference between server and client
+- Lambda/API Gateway​

-## Week 11 - AWS I
+### Week 12 - AWS II
 ​
-- Understand difference between server and client
-- Lambda/Api Gateway​
-- REST APIs
-- Jest

-## Week 12 - AWS II
-​
 - AWS Amplify
 - Graphql
 - Harper Db

-## Week 13 - CI/CD With Github Actions
+### Week 13 - CI/CD With Github Actions

 - Github Actions

-## Week 14 - Preparing for the future
+### Week 14 - Preparing for the future

 - Focus on the Capstone project
-- Ensure you have a fully reviewed resume
+- Ensure you have a thoroughly reviewed resume
 - Ensure you have a portfolio
 - Ensure you have a LinkedIn profile
 - Ensure you have a GitHub profile
 - Continue to have 1:1's with your mentor
 - Continue to have 1:1's with Jerome
 - Follow content plan provided by HR experts
-- Sign up for at least one mock interview session a month ( These will be based off of loop Format used at MMANG jobs)
+- Sign up for at least one mock interview session a month (These will be based on the loop Format used at MMANG jobs)